 - You must also upload a letter (Corresponding Author’s Rebuttal) responding to each of the points made by the reviewers.

-Once a manuscript is accepted, it will be scheduled for publication in an upcoming issue of SLEEP.
-The corresponding author will be notified as to the assignment of the manuscript to an issue and page proofs will be sent to the corresponding author.
+All accepted manuscripts are subject to manuscript editing for conciseness, clarity, grammar, spelling and SLEEP style.
+After acceptance all manuscripts will be copyedited.
+The copyedited version will be sent to the corresponding author for review and approval and returned to the Managing Editor.
+Once the manuscript is scheduled for publication, the corresponding author will be notified as to the assignment of the manuscript to an issue and page proofs will be sent to the corresponding author.
 These proofs will be emailed as a PDF file and authors will be expected to return their corrections or approval of these proofs within the timeframe given in the email.
-It is the authors’ responsibility to keep their account in Rapid Review current and to notify the journal’s administrative office of any changes in contact information after a paper has been accepted.
+It is the authors’ responsibility to keep their account in ScholarOne current and to notify the Journal Editorial Office (email@example.com) of any changes in contact information after a paper has been accepted.

 In order to provide readers with access to new scientific developments as early as possible, all manuscripts accepted by the Editor will be available online prior to being published.
 Accepted manuscripts are posted as received - without editing or formatting by the publisher.
 The layout and appearance of each article will change when published in SLEEP.